Quantum Information Theory

 I would strongly advise you to read the following notes on some fundamentals of Quantum Mechanics:

-The following book and lecture notes provide some interesting and relevant introductory reading material.
+The following books and lecture notes provide some interesting and relevant reading material.

 Cambridge University Press, 2000.